s-nlp/SGDD-TST/README.md

 # Contact and Citations

-If you have any questions feel free to frop a line to [Nikolay](mailto:bbkhse@gmail.com)
+If you have any questions feel free to drop a line to [Nikolay](mailto:bbkhse@gmail.com)